tshepang/blog-movies/content/movies/Afro Samurai: Resurrection (2009).rst

 also possesses a curious (and effective) mixture of two worlds foreign to each other, hip-hop and oriental martial arts culture.
-It's nicely spiced with the Samuel L. Jackson character, which helps bring some humanity to an otherwise dark and horrid storyline.
+It's nicely spiced with the Samuel L. Jackson character, which helps bring some humanity to an otherwise dark storyline.